 I love my man-shed.

-Is this what “home“ is?
-A collection of memories that are mostly from when you were far from home?
+So is this what “home“ is?
+A collection of memories that are mostly from when you were far from “home”?
 I really don’t know.
 You will have to decide on that one for yourself.

 PS: I think this book goes a long way to explaining: https://wordery.com/third-culture-kids-david-c-pollock-9781473657663?currency=GBP>rck=cjI4V1U0NldkNDVvYVBjV0V5ektDWklOaldxK0M2N3VRMFk4aVFKVGphcG4zR2dWT1Jvby9OREg1QWUzUkNaRnFDc0FUcXd6LzNXKzFFSUpkSisyRHc9PQ&gclid=EAIaIQobChMIp_bemLDW2gIVBhwbCh3E-A2cEAkYASABEgJL3PD_BwE